jjanson123/Cisco-Meeting-Server-Invitation-templates-web-server/README.md

 *3) If you have not already created the web server web pages for the CMS Branding per the CMS Customization Guide 3.1 current release as of this GitHub [CMS Customization Guide 3.1](https://www.cisco.com/c/dam/en/us/td/docs/conferencing/ciscoMeetingServer/Customisation/Version-3-1/Cisco-Meeting-Server-3-1-Customization-Guidelines.pdf) do this now then come back to this project.
 The IIS 10 web server will be serving your Call Customization files and the web app for Branding.  **(NOTE AGAIN ALL OUR INVITATION TEMPLATES ARE IN THE STATIC FOLDER OF THE PROJECT)** <br /><p />*

+*4)Launch your Python IDE and run the invites.py program.
+This will start the bottle web server which will start to listen for traffic on port 8080.<br /><p />